MicrosoftDocs/sdk-api/sdk-api-src/content/winbase/ns-winbase-file_rename_info.md

 ### -field RootDirectory

-A handle to the root directory in which the file to be renamed is located.
+Should be set to NULL.

 ### -field FileNameLength

-The size of <b>FileName</b> in bytes.
+The size of <b>FileName</b> in bytes, including the terminating null byte.

 ### -field FileName